James F. Larson, DTS Chair, Leading Professor, Ph.D. Stanford University: Communication.

 Soogil Young, Leading Professor, Ph.D.
 The Johns Hopkins University: International Economics.
 Economic Development; International Trade and Cooperation; Korea’s Modern Economic History and Policies; Sustainable Development and Green Growth; Climate Change and Energy.
 Director, Institute of Sustainable Development (SDSN) at SUNY Korea.

-Anthony Pennings, DTS Associate Chair, Professor, Ph.D.
+Anthony Pennings, DTS Undergraduate Program Director, Professor, Ph.D.
 University of Hawaii: Political Economy and Policy.
 Creative Economies, Information and Communication Technology for Development (ICT4D), Financial Technologies and Media, Digital Money and Ledger Technologies, Geopolitical Risk, Remote Sensing, Climate Financing.

 Jin-sang Lee, Professor, Ph.D.
 University of Strathclyde, Economic Development.
 International Development and Cooperation, African Economic Development, Economies of Developing Countries, Science and Technology, Education and Development.